Photonsters/anycubic-photon-docs/FAQ.md

 - Once you have drained the vat of resin, spray down with IPA and gently wipe off with paper towel or soft tissue.
 Spray again and use soft tissue to soak off the remaining residue from the FEP.
 You may need to repeat this several times.
 Finally buff the FEP with microfiber lens cloth.
 Be careful of dried resin on the cloth that could scratch or puncture the FEP.
 Santize wipes can also be used then buff with lens cloth.

 ### What else can I use to clean my prints and tools from uncured resin?
-- Manufacturers universally advice the use of a solvent like IPA (Isopropyl Alcohol) or Ethanol, a higher purity above 90% is recommended.
-Proprietary cleaning solutions or other solvents may also be used such as Mineral spirits (aka White spirits, Turpentine), etc.
+- Manufacturers universally advice the use of a solvent like 91% IPA (Isopropyl Alcohol) or 95% Ethanol, Proprietary cleaning solutions or other solvents may also be used such as Mineral spirits (aka White spirits, Turpentine), etc.
 - If you have bought a water washable resin, you can simply use water and some mild soap.
 - A small brush is very helpful to get into and clean the fine grooves or details in your prints.
 - Alcohol and other flamable solvents should not be used directly with ultrasonic cleaners because of the fire hazard.